-Once admitted to the program students must complete and earn a minimum grade of C in each specialized course.
-Most/all of the specialized courses are taught only during the daytime.
+Once admitted to the program students must complete and earn a minimum grade of "C" (75%) in all courses found on the program's degree plan.

-Students who are selected for admission must undergo screening for substances of abuse and a criminal background check.
+Students who are selected for admission must perform and pass a drug screening and criminal background check prior to the start of the program.
 Required immunizations must be completed prior to the beginning of classes.
 For details, go to www.tccd.edu/hit.